AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 Who can use the endpoint and with what data?
 --------------------------------------------

-To use the local endpoint you need to have an active Aalto account.
+To use the local endpoint you need to have an active Aalto account and be part of Aalto staff.
+Students can get access via their course organiser (the organiser creates an API key for the students to use).
 The advantage of a fully local solution is that the endpoint can be use with data classified as confidential.
 Secret data should not be processed with these tools.

 Access and API keys